The Wrack

 2. Held two Sustaining the Saco workshops to gather community input.

-3. Completed first season of ecological research on fish, bird, and plant biodiversity in tidal wetlands (second season now under way).
+3. Completed ecological research on fish, bird, and plant biodiversity in tidal wetlands.

-4. Began mapping extent of invasive plants and measuring nitrogen content in runoff entering wetlands (summer 2011).
+4. Mapped extent of invasive plants and measured nitrogen content in runoff entering wetlands.

 Community Impact